Notting Hill Carnival zombie knife attacker jailed for 18 years

 Tuitt claimed that he was acting in self defence and jurors were told there was no evidence he harboured a grievance against Mr Spooner.

-In mitigation, Sheryl Nwosu said the defendant’s young age, immaturity and neurodivergeance had affected his actions.
+In mitigation, Sheryl Nwosu said the defendant’s young age, immaturity and neurodivergence had affected his actions.

 He had displayed “impulsive and reckless” decision making by choosing to attend Notting Hill Carnival armed with a weapon out of a “perceived need for self protection”, Ms Nwosu said.